 Paleo Menu – The site is all about delivering paleo foods in any size, for any occasion, Recipes cover snacks and smoothies to full meals and quick dinner solutions.

-Living Grainlessly – The site attempts to help people work away form a typical diet to transition to eating paleo foods and enjoy healthy eating.
+Living Grainlessly – The site attempts to help people work away from a typical diet to transition to eating paleo foods and enjoy healthy eating.
 Jennifer Bruer provides great recipes and a food coaching service to make the changeover a snap.

 Deep South Paleo – This site is all about meeting the paleo needs of people from all walks of life.
 Those who are new to the paleo diet will find helpful tips and resources in the “Paleo for Newbies” section.
 And money-minded individuals will find everything they need to eat healthy in the “Paleo on a Budget” portion of the site.